-- Make sure to call 811 to have utilities marked before you dig.
-If we are planting your tree for you, then we will take care of this as part of the planting service.
+- Call 811 to have the utilities marked before you begin digging.
+If we are planting your tree or shrub, then we will call for you as part of our planting service.

 - Determine which tree or shrub form you have purchased: